yoember/yoember.github.io/index.md

 You can open Ember Inspector in your Browser.
 Hope you've already installed it.
 Ember Inspector exists in Chrome and in Firefox as an extension.
 After installation you should have a new tab in your developer console in your browser.
 Check it out, look around.
 [More details about Ember Inspector here](https://guides.emberjs.com/v2.3.0/ember-inspector/installation/).

-### Turn on a couple of debugging options
+### Turn on a few debugging options

-If you would like to see more information in your browser's console about what Ember.js is doing under the hood, you can turn on a couple of debugging options in your configuration file.
+If you would like to see more information in your browser's console about what Ember.js is doing under the hood, you can turn on a few debugging options in your configuration file.

 You can find a list of debugging options in `./config/environment.js` file.
 Remove the comment sign as follow: